Jenziiy/etch-a-sketch/README.md

 # etch-a-sketch
-Sort of a sketchpad or so they say..
+description: Sort of a sketchpad or so they say..
+skills: DOM Manipulation, problemsolving, planning etc.